-This is not a comprehensive list of factors used to determine your premium, but these are the factors used most frequently by insurance companies.
+This is not a comprehensive list of factors used to determine your premium, but these are the factors used most frequently by car insurance companies.
 Because each Insurance Company assigns different weights to these different factors, premiums charged vary widely from one company to the next.
 This is why having an insurance broker who represents a variety of Insurance Carriers is often superior to an Insurance Agent who represents only one company.
-Let’s examine some of these rating factors.
+Let’s examine some of these insurance rating factors.

 Insurance companies typically start by asking for your ZIP code.
 If you live in a highly populated, urban area, accidents and insurance claims are more prevalent.
 Living and driving in a metro area will make your rates higher than if you live in a rural area, where having an auto accident due to these factors is less likely.

 Based on your ZIP code, Insurance companies know what the rate of stolen cars is in your area, cases of vandalism, number of claims (frequency of fraudulent claims), as well as damaging weather patterns, such as tornados, hail storms, etc. All of these factors are considered based on your zip code.

 Being young is awesome for just about everything except your insurance rate.